Blog # 7 (22 January 2018)

 Traveling from one tourist site to another, everywhere I see people taking selfies: in front of monuments, buildings, landscapes, waterfalls, animals….
 It seems as they are driven by a collective impulse to prove to the rest of the world “I have been there”.
 With mobile phone cameras and the possibility to share a selfie via social media, not the landscape, the building, the monument is in the center, the new story is "ME in front of the landscape, building, monument…"

 Google estimated that in 2015 some 25 billion selfies have been uploaded on Google media.
 As it seems the message ”I have been there because I have taken a picture of the place” is not strong enough anymore.
 It has to be the “Me in front of XY."
-A simple interpretation might be that human vanity is on the rise and show-off is the purpose.
+A simple interpretation might be that human vanity is on the rise and showing-off is the purpose.

-As human arms often are too short to make a proper selfie (or the selfie produces a funny bulbous nose) a whole business branch has developed with dozens of street vendors clustered around each major touristic sites trying to sell all kind of selfie-sticks.
+As human arms often are too short to make a proper selfie (or the selfie produces a funny bulbous nose), a whole business branch has developed with dozens of street vendors clustered around each major touristic sites trying to sell all kind of selfie-sticks.

 Travelling with my partner Ursula, I slowly started to soften my viewpoint.
 Actually, she had a convincing argument: Making a selfie of the two of us creates a memory and sends the message that we are a couple.
 Such a selfie is memory of shared time and actually it is the same as if we give our camera to a third person to take a picture of us.
 Thus, I eventually gave in and some months ago bought a selfie stick in Cusco / Peru.
 With a bit of wickedness in the back of my mind I bought Ursula a pink selfie stick knowing that she is a pronounced feminist.